santanunath/ok-docker-nextjs-boilerplate-with-nginx/README.md

 - Nextjs (v14.2.5)

 ## Nextjs14/15 application structure
-'public' and 'src/app' folders are created automatically.
+'public' and 'app' folders are created automatically.
-- all 'pages' in nextjs must be defined inside folder /src/app/
+- all 'pages' in nextjs must be defined inside folder /app/

 ## Getting Started